dungeons-of-moria/umoria/docs/manual.md

 ### 6.5 Command descriptions

 In the following command descriptions, the original style key is given.
-If the rogue-like key for that command is different, then it will be shown following the original key.
+If the roguelike key for that command is different, then it will be shown following the original key.